Veterinary Technician Schools in Utah

 Online Vet Tech Programs for Utah Students

 Many online programs, such as that offered by Penn Foster College, offer training for the field through distance learning.
 The online program can even help to pair students with local clinics to receive hands-on training.
-Penn Foster College offers an associate of applied science (AAS) degree in veterinary technology with courses such as clinical parasitology for vet techs; anesthesia; surgical nursing; clinical pathology; radiography; and more.
-The VTNE pass rate for Penn Foster’s online program was 71 percent from 2017 to 2020.
+Penn Foster College offers a 73-credit associate of applied science (AAS) degree in veterinary technology with courses such as clinical parasitology for vet techs; anesthesia; surgical nursing; clinical pathology; radiography; and more.
+The program also includes two clinical externships.

 For more information on distance-based learning options, please visit our online vet tech programs page.